Qalander/Seed_To_Address/README.md

-# Seed_To_Address
+# Seed_To_Address Generating Bitcoin Address ,Public and  Private Key

-Generate Bitcoin Address ,Public and  Private Key 1.)Take the string user entered to generate a private key.The generated private key is a number.
+1.)Take the string user entered to generate a private key.The generated private key is a number.
 Private Key = SHA256("Blockchain is awesome")
 Private Key New  = Base58Encode(Version No + Private Key + Compression Flag + Checksum)